EmilDohne/PhotoshopAPI/README.md

 $ py -m pip install PhotoshopAPI
 ```

 alternatively the wheels can be downloaded from the Releases page.
-For examples on how to use the python bindings please refer to the Python Bindings section on [Readthedocs](https://photoshopapi.readthedocs.io/en/latest/index.html) or check out the PhotoshopExamples/ directory on the github page which includes examples for Python as well as C++
+For examples on how to use the python bindings please refer to the Python Bindings section on [Readthedocs](https://photoshopapi.readthedocs.io/en/latest/index.html) or check out the PhotoshopExamples/ directory on the github page which includes examples for Python as well as C++.

+For an even quicker way of getting started check out the [Quickstart](#quickstart) section!

 Documentation
 ===============